 Joseph Gibson Dixon was hired as the first keeper of the light on August 21, 1890, and he looked after it for the next twenty-seven years, until his daughter Florence took charge of the lighthouse in 1917 and he became keeper of the Jones Island Range in Parry Sound.
 After two years on Jones Island, Keeper Dixon served as Keeper of Western Islands Lighthouse from 1919 to 1925.

 Seguin Township submitted a business plan to the federal government in 2013 as part of their application to assume ownership of Rosseau Lighthouse under the Heritage Lighthouse Protection Act.
-The Lake Rosseau North Association will restore the deteriorated lighthouse, and the township will be responsible for future maintenance.
+Lake Rosseau North Association agreed to restore the deteriorated lighthouse, with the township being responsible for future maintenance.

 The association hosted a Lighthouse Rocks!
 Gala on July 27, 2013 and raised $25,000 for restoration of the lighthouse.
-The community and township were granted permission from the Coast Guard to start renovations, and work on the tower began during the winter of 2014.
+The community and township were granted permission from the Coast Guard to start renovations, and work on the tower began during the winter of 2013 - 2014.
+The work was completed in 2014, and the tower was transferred to Seguin Township that year.

 Description/Height of tower above ground